DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Abstract

 \section{Abstract}

 Recent advancements in Large Language Models (LLMs) have achieved robust performance across diverse tasks, but fine-tuning these models for specific domains remains resource-intensive.
 Parameter-Efficient Fine-Tuning (PEFT) methods like Low-Rank Adaptation (LoRA) address this challenge by fine-tuning a small subset of parameters.
 However, existing methods for fusing multiple LoRAs lack dynamic fusion based on contextual inputs and often increase inference time due to token-level operations.
-We propose DLP-LoRA, a Dynamic Lightweight Plugin that employs a mini-MLP module with only 5M parameters to dynamically fuse multiple LoRAs at the sentence level using top-$p$ sampling strategies.
-This approach reduces inference time to less than twice that of single LoRA inference by leveraging parallel computation.
-Evaluations across 26 tasks—including multiple-choice questions and question answering—demonstrate that DLP-LoRA achieves an average accuracy of 92.34\% on multiple-choice datasets and significant improvements in BLEU and ROUGE scores on QA datasets, outperforming different LLMs backbones under composite task settings.
+We propose DLP-LoRA, a Dynamic Lightweight Plugin that employs a mini-MLP module with only 5M parameters to dynamically fuse multiple LoRAs at the sentence level rather than the token level using top-$p$ sampling strategies for possible LoRAs.
+This approach reduces inference time to less than 2x that of a single LoRA inference by leveraging parallel computation.
+Evaluations across 26 tasks, including multiple-choice questions and question answering, demonstrate that DLP-LoRA achieves an average accuracy of 91.9\% on multiple-choice datasets and significant improvements in BLEU, ROUGE-1 and ROUGE-L scores (54.1\%, 43.5\% and 40.8\%) on QA datasets, outperforming many LoRA baselines under different LLMs backbones.
 DLP-LoRA effectively balances performance and efficiency, making it a practical solution for dynamic multi-task adaptation in LLMs.
-Our code is available at~\url{https://github.com/MeCuping/DLP-LoRA}.